 1805 N 30th Street, Colorado Springs, CO 80904

 Garden of the Gods is so much more than a registered National Natural Landmark.
-It’s a place where you can go with your dog (as long as it’s leashed), go rock climbing (if you get a permit), and simply enjoy all of the natural beauty.
+It’s a place where you can go with your dog (as long as it’s leashed), go rock climbing, and simply enjoy all of the natural beauty.

 Trails and hiking are made simple with the full-color trail maps that you can pick up at the Visitor Nature Center information desk.
 There are self-guided tours as well as guided walks.
-With 21 miles of trails, you can decide whether you want an easy or moderate hike.
+With 21 miles of trails, you can decide how hard of a hike you want.